The SimplyRetirement Age Pension Calculator

 Before using the calculator you must read and make sure you understand the information above, as well as in the 'Disclaimer' tab on the front page of the calculator.
-The fact that is a downloadable calculator means that your privacy is maintained - neither we nor anyone else collects data - and that you will find it easier to model different situations.
+The fact that this a downloadable calculator means that your privacy is maintained - neither we nor anyone else collects information regarding entries to the spreadsheet - and you should find it easier to model different situations.

 About our Calculator